fred-framework/meta-fred/readme.md

 The second approach is when the user is already running in the board.
 There is a script [`/usr/bin/update_hw`](./scripts/update_hw) that copies `fred.tar.gz` from the host computer to the board and extracts it into `/opt/fredsys/`.
 This approach is more appropriate when the design in being tested and debuged.

 Finally, while running in the board, the new static bitstream can be loaded into the PL with the script [`/usr/bin/load_hw`](./scripts/load_hw).
+Note that `dmesg` shows the devicetree messages.
+Always check these messages because they are a common source of mismatches in the hardware/software interface.
+Still in `dmesg` messages, note that the `fpga_manager` device driver is the modified one.
+See the message *Xilinx ZynqMP FPGA Manager Fmod*.

 Checkout in this example how to compile a [simple FRED application](./recipes-example/sum-vec/readme.md) and run a newly loaded hardware design.